meitneriumproj/fusion/README.md

 # What is Fusion?

-Fusion is a clean, modern Vulkan rendering framework written in C++.
+Fusion is a ulkan rendering framework written in C++.

-It was originally developed as the early graphics foundation for FranchukOS, where it powered experimental desktop rendering, GPU acceleration tests, and early compositor prototypes.
-Fusion began as an internal graphics layer designed to give FranchukOS direct, explicit control over the GPU without relying on large external engines.
+It was originally developed as the early graphics foundation for FranchukOS, where it was later scrapped.
+The code is publicly available. **WARNING: This code is mostly broken and may not work.
+We are still working on a first release for Fusion and refactoring everything.**

 Instead of being a full game engine, Fusion focuses on: